Verbier: Society

-Verbier is also a popular holiday destination for celebrities and royalty, including The Prince and Princess of Wales, Prince Harry, Duke of Sussex, Sarah, Duchess of York (who is in the process of selling her chalet) and her daughters, Princesses Beatrice and Eugenie, James Blunt, Diana Ross, Lawrence Dallaglio, Richard Branson, Rosie Huntington-Whiteley, and the Crown Prince and Crown Princess of Denmark.
+Verbier is also a popular holiday destination for celebrities and royalty, including the Prince and Princess of Wales, Prince Harry, Duke of Sussex, Sarah Ferguson (who is in the process of selling her chalet) and her daughters, Princesses Beatrice and Eugenie, James Blunt, Diana Ross, Lawrence Dallaglio, Richard Branson, Rosie Huntington-Whiteley, and Frederik X and Queen Mary of Denmark.
 The Swedish royal family and the Belgian royal family also come here.
 It caters to British customers, but also receives many visitors from Germany, Norway, Sweden, the Netherlands, Italy, Belgium, France, Austria, the United States of America and South Africa.